phoenixframework/phoenix/H_ecto-models.md

 (1 row)
 ```

-The `%Ecto.DateTime` struct has clearly been tranlated into a proper PostgreSQL datetime format for both the `created_at` and `updated_at` columns.
+The `%Ecto.DateTime` struct has clearly been translated into a proper PostgreSQL datetime format for both the `created_at` and `updated_at` columns.

 Now that we have a row in the database, we can try out some of Ecto's query functions.
 Let's try to simply get all the users.
 Notice we pass the whole model module to the `HelloPhoenix.Repo.all` function.